edwinosky/sentinel/README.md

-# ADV2 Sentinel
+# Sentinel

-Sentinel is an all-powerful toolset for AdevPlus2.0.
+Sentinel is an all-powerful.

 Sentinel is an autonomous agent for persisting, processing and automating governance, objects, and tasks